Capital-News-Service/missed_votes/missed_votes_tutorial.md

 #### Version 3
 Print out in console the 20 most recent explanations of all members of Congress formatted as tweets then tweet them out
-* Turn json string into data frame
+* Turn dictionary into data frame
 * Search object for arguments by iterating over rows
 * Send arguments to buildTweet to tweet out